21 Bogota Travel Tips to Know Before Your First Trip

 19. The Emerald Trade Is Real

 Colombia produces 70% of the world's emeralds.
 You'll see shops everywhere in La Candelaria.
-If you want to buy, go to a certified dealer — the Emerald Trade Center in the Centro Internacional has reputable shops.
-Street sellers near the Emerald Cafe on Avenida Jimenez are for looking, not buying (unless you can tell a real emerald from glass, which you can't).
+To buy, go to a certified dealer — the Emerald Trade Center in the Centro Internacional has reputable shops.
+Street sellers near the Emerald Cafe on Avenida Jimenez are for looking, not buying (unless you can tell a real emerald from glass, which most people can't).

 Logistics